 What is the cloud?
 Well, if you're reading this article, it means you use the Internet, so you're already in the cloud.
 If you order from Amazon or update a Facebook status, if you bid on eBay, do electronic banking, or enter payroll online, you're already using cloud-based services.

 Definitions vary, but the idea behind cloud computing is a greater access to software, computing power, and data storage, achieved at a lower cost by sharing resources, "in the cloud."
 It's not a new idea.
 In the 1960's, ARPANET, the very foundation of the Internet, was created to allow remote sharing of University research computers.
-SaaS (Software as a Service) allows you to use, via the Internet, software that is operated an
+SaaS (Software as a Service) allows you to use, via the Internet, software that is operated and maintained by the vendors on their hardware, at their location.

 Innovation in computing happens so fast now that, by the time we finish paying for computer hardware and software, it's often obsolete.
 With cloud computing, you can use software without having to buy and install it.
 You can store data without a server.
 You can keep track of business travel expenses in real time.
 You can collaborate with others on a file that sits in one location, instead of being e-mailed back and forth.
 You access all these services through an internet browser, on a variety of devices.